run-ai/docs/docs/Researcher/Scheduling/The-Run-AI-Scheduler.md

 ### Departments

-A _Department_ is a second hierarchy of resource allocation above _Project_.
+A _Department_ is the second hierarchy of resource allocation above _Project_.
 A Department quota supersedes a Project quota in the sense that if the sum of Project quotas for Department A exceeds the Department quota -- the scheduler will use the Department quota rather than the Project quota.

 For further information on Departments and how to configure them, see: [Working with Departments](../../Administrator/admin-ui-setup/department-setup.md)